DataDog/integrations-extras/f5-distributed-cloud/README.md

 1. Within the Global Log Receiver section, enter a name in the metadata section.
 Optional: set labels and add a description.
 2. Select Request Logs or Security Events for the Log Type field.
 Note: Request logs are set by default.
 3. Select events to be streamed based on namespace from the following options:
-	a.
-Select logs from the current namespace - streams logs from the shared namespace.
+	- Select logs from the current namespace - streams logs from the shared namespace.
-	b.
-Select logs from all namespaces - streams logs from all namespaces.
+	- Select logs from all namespaces - streams logs from all namespaces.
-	c.
-Select logs in specific namespaces - streams logs from specified namespaces.
+	- Select logs in specific namespaces - streams logs from specified namespaces.
 Enter the namespace name in the displayed namespaces list.
 To add more than one namespace, select Add item.
 Note: Namespaces provide logical grouping and isolation of objects within a distributed cloud tenant.
 4. Select Datadog for the Receiver Configuration box.
 Configure the following for the Datadog receiver:
- 	a.
-Set the site name to datadoghq.com.
+	-   Set the site name to datadoghq.com.
-	b.
-Navigate to Datadog and [create an API key][4] within the organization settings.
+	- Navigate to Datadog and [create an API key][4] within the organization settings.
-	c.
-Copy the API key.
+	- Copy the API key.
-	d.
-Navigate back to F5 and paste in the Datadog API key in the Datadog receiver fields.
+	-  Navigate back to F5 and paste in the Datadog API key in the Datadog receiver fields.

 **Optional Step 3: Configure advanced settings** Advanced settings include configuring batch options and TLS.
 You can apply limits such as a maximum number of messages bytes or a timeout for a batch of logs to be sent to the receiver.

 1. Select the Show Advanced Fields toggle
 2. Within the Batch Options section:
-	 a.
-Select Timeout Seconds for the Batch Timeout Options and enter a timeout value in the Timeout Seconds box.
+	-  Select Timeout Seconds for the Batch Timeout Options and enter a timeout value in the Timeout Seconds box.
-	 b.
-Select Max Events for the Batch Max Events and enter a value between 32 and 2000 in the Max Events box.
+	-  Select Max Events for the Batch Max Events and enter a value between 32 and 2000 in the Max Events box.
-	 c.
-Select Max Bytes for the Batch Bytes and enter a value between 4096 and 1048576 in the Batch Bytes box.
+	-  Select Max Bytes for the Batch Bytes and enter a value between 4096 and 1048576 in the Batch Bytes box.
 Logs are sent after the batch size equals or exceeds the specified byte size.
 3. Within the TLS section:
-	 a.
-Select Use TLS for the TLS field.
+	 -  Select Use TLS for the TLS field.
-	 b.
-Select Server CA Certificates for the Trusted CA field.
+	 -  Select Server CA Certificates for the Trusted CA field.
 Enter the certificates in PEM or Base64 format in the Server CA Certificates box.
-	 c.
-Select Enable mTLS for mTLS config and enter the client certificate in PEM or Base64 format in the Client Certificate box.
+	 -  Select Enable mTLS for mTLS config and enter the client certificate in PEM or Base64 format in the Client Certificate box.
-	 d.
-Select Configure in the Client Private Key field, and enter the secret in the box with type selected as Text.
+	 -  Select Configure in the Client Private Key field, and enter the secret in the box with type selected as Text.
-	 e.
-Select Blindfold, wait for the operation to complete, and click Apply.
+	 -  Select Blindfold, wait for the operation to complete, and click Apply.

 **Step 4: Finish set up**